Doaa-w/Misk_DE/README.md

 https://dp.stats.gov.sa/dashboard

+Note : Preferably the data has more than 500 rows and 5 columns or more

 📋 Requirements:

 🔹 Phase 1: Extract
 Load raw data from a CSV, JSON, etc... or public API (use requests or pandas.read_*)